Hey. Thanks for stopping by. I'm Adi (ah-dee), and I write YA and middle grade novels, funny essays, short stories, and plays.

 Shoot me an email if you have any questions or to let me know how your cats are doing.

-Adi Rule is the author of the middle grade novel Hearts of Ice (Scholastic) and young adult novels The Hidden Twin and Strange Sweet Song, which won the 2016 NH Writers Project literary award for Outstanding Young Adult Book as well as the Vermont College of Fine Arts Houghton Mifflin/Clarion Prize (St Martin’s Press).
+Adi Rule is the author of Why Would I Lie? and Hearts of Ice (Scholastic), as well as The Hidden Twin and Strange Sweet Song, which won the 2016 NH Writers Project literary award for Outstanding Young Adult Book and the Vermont College of Fine Arts Houghton Mifflin/Clarion Prize (St Martin’s Press).
 Adi has led workshops throughout New England for groups that include 826 Boston, the VCFA Young Writers Network, and the NH Writers Project.
 Her work has appeared in Hunger Mountain journal of the arts and NH Pulp Fiction anthologies.
 She also contributes essays and features to New Hampshire Magazine.